corlaez/df-bot/README.md

 # df-bot

-The bot&#39;s mission is to report in what floor is Daniel F.
+The bot&#39;s mission is to recieve reports of Daniel Fernando's location and notify subscribers.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites